jiyac-code/BiteBetter/README.md

 # 🍽️ BiteBetter

 BiteBetter is a recipe discovery web application that helps users find meals based on diet preferences and allergies.
-It uses the Spoonacular API to fetch recipes and provides a multi-page interactive experience with favorites and nutrition insights.
+It uses the Spoonacular API (with a daily limit of 50 API calls) to fetch recipes and provides a multi-page interactive experience with favorites and nutrition insights.
 This project was developed as a part of "Web Development Engineering Workshop (Design Thinking and Idea Lab)" course in our college curriculum.